 Verdict: If you’re looking for a simple stool that’s made well and suits shorter players, the Eastrock Foldable Guitar Seat could be a good option for you.
 It boasts features normally associated with more expensive models, making it an excellent value proposition if you aren’t worried about height adjustment or having a swiveling seat.

-It is of fixed height at 27.1”, which is great for shorter and id height players, and it boasts a heavy duty 300lb capacity.
-The non slip rubber feet work well and prevent unintentional movement while helping to keep chair nose to a minimum.
+It is of fixed height at 27.1”, which is great for shorter and mid-height players, and it boasts a heavy duty 300-pound capacity.
+The non-slip rubber feet work well and prevent unintentional movement while helping to keep chair nose to a minimum.
 Speaking of chair noise, there are very few squeaks, indicating that this chair is well constructed.
 The foot rest stands out from the rest of the frame, making it easy to locate when you’re not able to look down.

-Verdict: If having a back rest on a collapsible guitar stool is high on your list of “must haves”, the Pyle PYG60 Folding Guitar Stool should check all the boxes.
-It’s comfortable even during extended use, it folds completely flat, and weighs just 13.7lb.
-You could comfortably practice all day at home, pack this stool into your car or van, and play a 2 hour set if you needed to.
+Verdict: If having a backrest on a collapsible guitar stool is high on your list of “must haves,” the Pyle PYG60 Folding Guitar Stool should check all the boxes.
+It’s comfortable even during extended use, it folds completely flat, and weighs just 13.7 pounds.
+You could comfortably practice all day at home, pack this stool into your car or van, and play a 2-hour set if you needed to.

-Because getting a guitar specific chair is often an afterthought, many find that there is a surprising amount to consider when it comes to selecting a guitar stool.
+Because getting a guitar-specific chair is often an afterthought, many find there’s a surprising amount to consider when it comes to selecting a guitar stool.
 While a big, soft seat is always nice, there are other factors affecting comfort, including ease of carrying, ergonomics, and adjustability.
-Remember – there are guitar stools to suit everyone, and because there are such a vast number of shapes, sizes and styles on the market, the odds are good that you will find something that checks your boxes for comfort, style, durability, features, and fits within your budget.
+Remember, there are guitar stools to suit everyone.
+Because there are such a vast number of shapes, sizes, and styles on the market, the odds are good you’ll find something that checks your boxes for comfort, style, durability, features, and fits within your budget.